Questions we get asked frequently.

 We typically add the most value to emerging Saas companies that enter the scale-up phase.
 Since this stage requires pivoting your sales and marketing models, flexibility in capital deployment is of the utmost importance.
 With RBF we can offer the most flexible and cost efficient growth capital, for as long as needed.
 With RBF you can keep the choice open between larger VC rounds and profitable growth for as long as possible.

 How much funding can I get?

-We offer tickets from € 100K to € 2M per round.
-A rough estimate is that you can easily qualify for RBF up to 4 times your MRR.
-More is dependent on several company specific factors.
+We offer tickets from € 250K to € 2M per round.
+A rough estimate is that you can easily qualify for RBF up to 6 times your MRR.
 We can also provide funding through receivables funding.
 And, don't forget - we also do equity tickets.